-Criteria for CAPIC membership closely resemble criteria for APPIC membership.
-They include such points as:
+Criteria for CAPIC membership include such points as:

-- An organized training program with clear goals and objectives and training curriculum - Licensed psychologist training director present for minimum 20 hours per week for fulltime internship and 10 hours per week for half-time. - Specification of minimal number of staff - Supervisors clinically responsible for cases - Provision of wide range of psychological assessment and intervention activities - At least 25% of intern's time in face-to-face psychological services - Minimum of at least two interns on site - Internship is post-practicum, precedes doctoral degree - Internship has written brochure and due process procedures - Minimum 1500 hours, no less than 9 months, no more than 44 hours per week - Must issue certificate of completion - Must demonstrate evidence of cross-cultural training - At least twice a year formal written evaluations
+- Being an organized training program with a planned, programmed sequence of training experiences. - A clearly designated doctoral-level licensed psychologist who is responsible for the program and on site for minimum 20 hours per week for full-time internship and 10 hours per week for half-time. - Specification of minimal number of staff. - Provision of supervision at a minimum rate of 10% of the time worked each week. - Provision of wide range of psychological assessment and intervention activities. - At least 25% of intern's time in face-to-face psychological services. - Provides a minimum amount of didactic activities: four hours per week for full-time internships and two hours per week for half-time internships. - Internship is post-practicum and precedes doctoral degree. - Internship has written brochure and due process procedures. - Minimum 1500 hours, no less than 9 months, no more than 44 hours per week - Must issue certificate of completion - Must demonstrate evidence of cross-cultural training - At least twice a year formal written evaluations

 Their full detailed criteria, application form, and policies can be found on their website at www.capic.net.
-They do take students from outside California.
+CAPIC members do take students from outside California.